pombredanne/Saiweb.co.uk/source/_posts/2012-03-07-rhel-6-openstack-via-epel-nova-and-glance-on-kvm.markdown

 In this post I will cover getting openstack nova and glance services installed from EPEL and configured to the point where an image can be started, this assumes

 1. You have a mysql instance installed and running
-2. you have a rabbitmq-server installed and running
+2. You have a rabbitmq-server installed and running
-3. you have kvm installed and running (libvirt)
+3. You have kvm installed and running (libvirt)
+4. You have selinux set to permissive, as I will not be covering selinux rules here at this time and I do notnthing disabled is a valid option ;-)

 I will also be carrying out mySQL configuration of glance and nova, for 2011.3 (Diablo), though most if not all of this should be portable to the Essex release